-Criteria 4, 5, 6 and 7 attract additional weighting, where the project involves semester-based study, language training, an internship or a Mobility Partnership.
+Criteria 4, 5 and 6 attract additional weighting, where the project involves semester-based study, language training and/or an internship.

-Where any private sector partnership arrangements exist, under criterion 7, applicants must discuss the nature of the private sector support in some detail and show how it makes a substantial contribution to the project.
-Evidence in the form of a letter from the private sector organisation is no longer required.
+Criterion 7 also attracts additional weighting.
+Where any private sector partnership arrangements exist, applicants must discuss the nature of the private sector support in some detail and show how it makes a substantial contribution to the project.
+Written evidence of a Mobility Partnership with the Private Sector Organisation will be required.

-In the 2018 round, strong responses to the additional selection criteria for multi-year funding (if sought) clearly described how the funding would support the applicant's institutional strategy to increase and sustain student mobility to the Indo-Pacific, including how it would stimulate new opportunities to scale-up and sustain ongoing student mobility, and strengthen and enhance institutional links with the project partners.
+In previous rounds, strong responses to the additional selection criterion for multi-term funding (if sought) clearly described how the funding would support the applicant's institutional strategy to increase and sustain student mobility to the Indo-Pacific, including how it would stimulate new opportunities to scale-up and sustain ongoing student mobility, and strengthen and enhance institutional links with the project partners.

 Inclusion of a Project Summary or Description

 Although the summary does not contribute to the project's weighted score, a clear and concise project description enables assessors to better understand the project and provide a more informed assessment.